 17) How do I enter a plea?

-If the defense and prosecution agree to a resolution, they will tell the judge at the next court date.
-Either the defense attorney or the prosecutor will dictate the terms of the plea deal to the judge.
-Then the judge will ask the defendant a series of questions to determine whether the defendant understands the resolution and the rights he/she is giving up.
+If you and the prosecution agree to a resolution, they will tell the judge at the next court date.
+Either your defense attorney or the prosecutor will dictate the terms of the plea deal to the judge.

 18) Does the judge sentence me on the same day I enter a plea?

-It depends whether the charge is for a misdemeanor or felony.
 In Nevada misdemeanor cases, the judge typically imposes a sentence right after the entry of plea.
 In Nevada felony cases, the judge imposes the sentence on a different day usually weeks after the entry of plea.

 19) Do I have to be present to enter a plea?